Kunal152000/banking_system_backend/README.md

 Hey there!
-This is my first Node js application and below I have provided minimum information about it.
+This is a Node js application and below I have provided minimum information about it.
 Please go through it.

 This application contains 5 functionalities,
 1. Register user: this function is simple as it is name, we just have to send data from the body and if the data is proper and contains all fields that are required then it will inserted into the mongodb.